 The idea of the driverless car has captivated the public imagination for over a century.
-Remote-controlled “phantom autos” once attracted vast crowds across the US.
+Long before modern autonomous vehicle and ADAS development, remote-controlled“phantom autos” attracted vast crowds across the US.
 But they were far from being a realistic reflection of the grim reality on the roads in the early 1900s.

 In 1917, Detroit and its suburbs were home to 65,000 cars but witnessed a horrific total of 7,171 road traffic accidents, with pedestrians accounting for three-quarters of the victims.

 Throughout the 20th century, automakers began to take strides to evolve safety with automated systems like cruise control, anti-lock braking (ABS), Blind Spot Detection (BSD), Lane Change Assist (LCA), traction control and Electronic Stability Program (ESP).

 These applications all shared the same goal – improving road safety by overcoming human error.
 And they’ve proven their worth.
 Cars equipped with ESP, for example, have historically been 25% less likely to be involved in a fatal crash.
 And while developments like this were never the end goal; they were key stepping stones toward vehicle autonomy.

 When was ADAS implemented in cars?

 The modern momentum toward driverless cars began in 2004 when the US Defense Advanced Research Projects Agency (DARPA) held its first Grand Challenge.

 Teams drawn from academia and industry developed prototypes of autonomous vehicles that would have to negotiate a grueling 240 km route through the Mojave Desert.
 Within a few hours, all 15 AVs had crashed out of the contest, with the frontrunner completing less than 5% of the course.